The Godfather Part III: Plot

 The family goes to Sicily for Anthony's operatic debut in Palermo at the Teatro Massimo.
-Michael tells Vincent to pretend to defect from the Corleone family to spy on Altobello.
-Altobello introduces Vincent to Licio Lucchesi, Immobiliare's chairman.
+While Michael and Kay tour Sicily, Michael asks for Kay's forgiveness, and they admit that they still love each other.
 Michael visits Cardinal Lamberto, anticipated to become the next pope, to discuss the deal.
 Lamberto persuades Michael to make his first confession in 30 years, during which Michael tearfully confesses that he ordered Fredo's murder.
 Lamberto says that Michael deserves to suffer for his sins, but can be redeemed.
-He gives him sacramental absolution, permanently forgiving all his past sins in the eyes of God.
-Michael discovers that the Immobiliare deal is an elaborate swindle, arranged by Lucchesi, Gilday and Vatican accountant Frederick Keinszig.
-Vincent tells Michael that Altobello has hired Mosca, a veteran hitman, to assassinate Michael.
-Mosca, disguised as a priest, kills Corleone family friend Don Tommasino as he returns to his villa.
-While Michael and Kay tour Sicily, Michael asks for Kay's forgiveness, and they admit that they still love each other.
+He gives him sacramental absolution.

+Michael tells Vincent to pretend to defect from the Corleone family to spy on Altobello.
+Altobello introduces Vincent to Licio Lucchesi, Immobiliare’s chairman.
+As a result, Michael learns from Vincent that the Immobiliare deal is an elaborate swindle, arranged by Lucchesi, Gilday and the Vatican City's accountant Frederick Keinszig, and that Altobello has hired someone in Sicily to assassinate Michael.

+Mosca, the veteran hitman who was hired, kills the Corleone family's friend Don Tommasino upon recognizing Mosca in his priest disguise.
 At Tommasino's funeral, Michael vows to sin no more.
 Following the pope's death, Cardinal Lamberto is elected to succeed him, choosing as his name Pope John Paul I. Subsequently, the Immobiliare deal is ratified.

 Gilday kills the new pope with poisoned tea.
-Michael names Vincent the new Don of the Corleone family, in return for ending his romance with Mary.
+Michael names Vincent the new Don of the Corleone family in return for ending his romance with Mary.
 The family sees Anthony's performance in Cavalleria rusticana in Palermo while Vincent exacts his revenge.
 Keinszig is killed, and his murder is staged as a suicide; Connie poisons Altobello via a birthday cannoli and watches him die from the opera box; Calò, Tommasino's former bodyguard, kills Lucchesi; and Neri travels to the Vatican, where he shoots and kills Gilday.

-At the opera house during Anthony's performance, three of Vincent's men search for Mosca, but he overcomes them.
+At the opera house during Anthony's performance, Mosca overcomes two of Vincent's men but is unable to get an opportunity to kill Michael.
 As they leave after the show at the opera house, Mosca shoots at Michael, wounding him; a second bullet hits Mary, killing her.
 Vincent shoots and kills Mosca.
 Michael cradles Mary's body and screams in agony and horror.

-Seventeen years later, an elderly and depressed Michael, sitting alone in the courtyard of Don Tommasino's villa, suffers a stroke.
-He slumps over, and falls to the ground, dead.
+Seventeen years later, a depressed and elderly Michael, sitting alone in the courtyard of Don Tommasino's villa, suffers a stroke.
+He slumps over and falls to the ground, dead.